-For the past few years NoSQL or Non-relational database tools have gained much popular in terms of storing huge amount of data and scaling them easily.
-There are debates on whether non-relational databases will replace relational databases in future.
+For the past few years, NoSQL or Non-relational database tools have gained much popularity in terms of storing huge amount of data and scaling them easily.
+There are debates on whether non-relational databases will replace relational databases in the future.
 With the increasing number of social data and other unstructured data, the following are some of the questions raised on relational databases.

 Are relational databases capable of handling big data?

-Are relational databases able to scale out massive amount of data?
+Are relational databases able to scale out a massive amount of data?

 Are relational databases suited for the modern age data?